dukhochung/ASQdata/README.md

   (file is automatically hidden after running) that contains extracted sequence ids
 - the input feature table file.

+    Usage:
       The user will type in the script interactively following the pop-up instructions in the terminal, once executed.